 You can generate passive income with data science, from simple strategies like blog writing, to more-intensive approaches like launching a consultancy.
 Not only is building a data science a great addition to your resume that will prove you can think about providing business value WITH data science, but it also shows you don’t need an employer to make money.

 However, there’s one caveat: These techniques require a lot of work to start generating passive income.
 In fact, most sources of passive earning are not “get rich quick” schemes, and if they are, it’s likely a scam.
-Yet, if you’re motivated and have time and resources to invest, you can explore these ways to generate passive income with data science.
+Yet, if you’re motivated and have the time and resources to invest, you can explore these ways to generate passive income with data science.

 Read more about Data Science Projects.